justinhoward/strudel/README.md

 You may have read [this post][dhh] by David Heineimer Hansson.
 However he didn't address the primary benefit of DI, explicitly defining dependencies.
-I also happen to think that patching code at runtime for testing is a egregious anti-pattern.
+I also happen to think that patching code at runtime for testing is an egregious anti-pattern.
 In case you need more convincing, check out this [great post][piotr] by Piotr Solnica.